Painting in gloss(ary)

 Virus

 Something that spreads quickly and efficiently.
-Not to be confused with Charlotte Church.
+Not to be confused with Cheryl Cole.
 Primarily now used in software circles to indicate a malicious program downloaded and executed by someone who is too dim to own a computer.
 Viruses are written by two entities: 1) clever, intelligent hackers who are bored with PCs and society being dull 2) Symantec Corporation to keep people living in fear of what might infect their precious files, thus ensuring a steady revenue stream from people suckered into employing ineffective bloatware that cripples their machine.
 Best advice: don't ever install a virus scanner of any description.
 Ever.

 WAG